Szymon-Michalak/iOS-Resources/docs/resourcesDocs/index.md

 ## Navigation and Use

 - **Search**: Use the search functionality to quickly locate specific resources.
-- **Categories**: Resources are organized by type—whether you’re looking for blogs, books, or tools, you’ll find them under the appropriate category.
+- **Categories**: Resources are organized by type — whether you’re looking for blogs, books, or tools, you’ll find them under the appropriate category.
 - **Tags**: Resources are tagged to help you discover related content easily.

 ## Contributing

 If you know of a valuable resource that could benefit other iOS developers, you are encouraged to contribute.
 Contact me with your suggestions, and after review, it could be featured here.

-## Stay Updated

-The Resources section is continuously updated with the latest and most relevant materials for iOS developers.
-Be sure to check back regularly for new additions.

-## Where to go next
+## Where To Go Next

 If you're just starting your iOS adventure I strongly advise you to start with either Swiftful Thinking or Hacking with Swift by Paul Hudson.